ernest-danials/Accelab/README.md

 - [Developer website](https://myungjoon.com)

 ## Installation
-- Accelab is coming to the App Store soon.
+- Accelab is coming to the App Store soon for iOS 18.0 or later.

 ## Usage
 Accelab is designed for educational purposes.
 If you're a teacher and would like to use Accelab in your class, please use [our onboarding page](https://myungjoon.com/accelab/onboarding) to guide your students to download the app.